-The Scientific Research Network on Decision Neuroscience and Aging will award 2-3 grants up to $30,000 in 2018 to junior researchers or senior researchers new to the area.
+The Scientific Research Network on Decision Neuroscience and Aging has awarded several grants to junior researchers or senior researchers new to the area.
 The proposed research must focus directly on adult development and aging or on life course decisions that improve health and well being in old age.

 Current & Previous Grants